vboyev-MSFT/defender-docs/defender-endpoint/linux-support-offline-security-intelligence-update.md

 Fig. 2: Process flow diagram on the Linux endpoint for security intelligence updates

+The mirror server can run any of the following operating systems:

+- Linux (any flavor)
+- Windows (any version)
+- Mac (any version)

 ## Prerequisites

 - Defender for Endpoint version `101.24022.0001` or later must be installed on the Linux endpoints.